drsjb80/JDNSS/README.md

 ![Now with DNSSEC](https://github.com/drsjb80/JDNSS/raw/master/NowwithDNSSEC.png)

 # JDNSS
-An authoritative-only, DNSSEC capable, leaf DNS server in Java
+An authoritative-only, DNSSEC capable, leaf DNS server in Java.
+See the issues for the known problems with DNSSEC.

 JDNSS is a small DNS server written in Java.
 It was written to be both more portable and more secure due to its implementation in Java.
 It is